Many-one reducibility with realizability: Introduction

 \begin{definition}[Levin \cite{Lev73}] Let $\Sigma$ be a finite alphabet.
 A search problem (or a set with witnesses) is a binary relation $R\subseteq\Sigma^\ast\times\Sigma^\ast$, and any $y$ satisfying $R(x,y)$ is called a witness (or a certificate) for $x\in|R|$, where $|R|=\{x:\exists yR(x,y)\}$.
 For a complexity class $\mathcal{C}$ and search problems $A$ and $B$, we say that $A$ is {\em $\mathcal{C}$-Levin reducible to $B$} if there exist $\mathcal{C}$-functions $\varphi,r_-,r_+$ such that for any $x,y,z\in\Sigma^\ast$ the following holds: \begin{enumerate} \item $x\in |A|$ if and only if $\varphi(x)\in |B|$. \item If $y$ is a witness for $x\in|A|$ then $r_-(x,y)$ is a witness for $\varphi(x)\in |B|$. \item If $z$ is a witness for $\varphi(x)\in|B|$ then $r_+(x,z)$ is a witness for $x\in |A|$. \end{enumerate} \end{definition}

-As a closer look at the definition shows, Levin reducibility is nothing more than the realizability interpretation of many-one reducibility: We introduce the notion of many-one reducibility for subobjects in any category having pullbacks, and observe that the same definition as computable Levin reducibility is restored as many-one reducibility in the category of represented spaces.
+As a closer look at the definition shows, Levin reducibility is nothing more than the realizability interpretation of many-one reducibility.
+In this article, we introduce the notion of many-one reducibility for subobjects in any category having pullbacks, and observe that the same definition as computable Levin reducibility is restored as many-one reducibility in the category of represented spaces.
 This perspective unexpectedly connects the notion of Levin reducibility with the study of arithmetical/Borel/projective hierarchy in intuitionistic systems.

 The notion of many-one reducibility in intuitionistic/constructive systems was first studied exhaustively by Veldman \cite{VeldmanPhD,Vel90,Vel09,Vel22} and later more recently by \cite{FoFe23} and others.
 According to Veldman, the intuitionistic Borel/projective hierarchy behaves differently from the classical hierarchy.
-For instance, Veldman showed that, under a certain intuitionistic system, the union of two closed sets is not necessarily closed \cite{VeldmanPhD}, the set ${\sf Fin}$ of all sequences which is eventually zero is not $\Sigma^0_2$-complete \cite{Vel09}, and the set ${\sf IFKB}$ of all trees which is ill-founded w.r.t.~the Kleene-Brouwer ordering is not $\Sigma^1_1$-complete \cite{Vel22}.
+For instance, Veldman showed that, under a certain intuitionistic system, the union of two $\Pi^0_1$ sets is not necessarily $\Pi^0_1$ \cite{VeldmanPhD}, the set ${\sf Fin}$ of all sequences which is eventually zero is not $\Sigma^0_2$-complete \cite{Vel09}, and the set ${\sf IFKB}$ of all trees which is ill-founded w.r.t.~the Kleene-Brouwer ordering is not $\Sigma^1_1$-complete \cite{Vel22}.

 We see that these seemingly strange results can be clearly understood using Levin reducibility.
-The category of represented spaces is a Heyting category with NNO, so one can introduce the notion of arithmetic/Borel/projective subobjects by interpreting their defining formulas in the internal logic.
+The category of represented spaces has the natural numbers object $\om$, the exponential object $\om^\om$, and the interpretation of first-order logic, so one can introduce the notion of arithmetic/Borel/projective subobjects by interpreting their defining formulas in the internal logic.
 Moreover, in this category, a subobject is nothing but a subset with witnesses.
 Based on these observations, for instance, one can understand Veldman's result as meaning that the witnessed version of ${\sf Fin}$ is simply not Levin-complete among the witnessed $\Sigma^0_2$ subsets (in classical mathematics).
 The same applies to ${\sf IFKB}$.
 In this way, even classical mathematicians can clearly understand Veldman's results on the intuitionistic hierarchy.

 Of course, merely giving an interpretation of the existing results is not very interesting, so we push this point of view forward with further analysis of many-one/Levin degrees of witnessed sets.
 In this article, we focus in particular on $\Sigma^0_2$ sets with their existential witnesses.
 Our results are summarized in Figure \ref{fig:Sigma2}.